DelacorteClock/LeatherPants/README.md

 LeatherPants is a simple app with a purpose of allowing people to talk about contemporary clothing and design.
 It is designed to be minimal and easy to use.
 ## How To Start
 (Expo on your phone or emulater is required.)
 You will need to download the zip of this repository (creation of TheLeathers), extract to a new folder, do npm instal and then use Expo CLI there to run expo start.
 You will then get a barcode which you can scan with a phone or emulater to start the app.
 You will need to create a google firebase and firestore project to customise.
 You can do this in the config for firebase in the App.js file.

+Download programming of the main branch at: &#171;github.com/DelacorteClock/LeatherPants/archive/refs/heads/main.zip&#187;

+Extract the contents of the zip into a folder.

+Run &#171;nvm install 16.19.0&#187; and &#171;nvm use 16.19.0&#187;

+Instal expo-cli globally to enable running of expo: &#171;npm instal -g expo-cli&#187;

+Open a mobile phone with Google Play and instal expo at &#171;play.google.com/store/apps/details?id=host.exp.exponent&#187;

+Make an expo account at &#171;expo.dev/signup&#187;

+Run &#171;expo login&#187; in the terminal and respond to instructions to login to the expo account.

+Also login to the expo account by entering the newly added expo app on your phone.

+Start the app by typing &#171;expo start&#187; in the terminal.

+Scan the QR code generated with the mobile phone containing expo or enter expo and click the button which says &#171;LeatherPants on {YOUR COMPUTER NAME}&#187;.
+The app should then open.

+## OPTIONAL : How To Customise With Your Own Firebase/Firestore

+If you do not want to receive/send messages through the default LeatherPants Firebase/Firestore and would prefer to use your own you can create a new project at &#171;firebase.google.com&#187;.
+Use the configuration info to replace the one currently contained in App.js at lines 16-24.
+Create a firestore database for messages and go to rules and change &#171;allow read, write: if false&#187; to &#171;allow read, write: if true&#187;; the messages collection will be created automatically by LeatherPants whenever you send the first message.
+Then create authentication in the project and select 'Anonymous' for temporary instant accounts.
+Finish by adding storage to the project (for images) and change &#171;allow read, write: if false&#187; to &#171;allow read, write: if true&#187;.

 ## How To Use
 To start conversing you must type a display name in the start screen.
 You can then choose a colour theme if you desire to do so.
 Here is the start screen before and after user choices got inputted: